Kelvin-Helmholtz instability of AB interface in superfluid 3He: Experimental method

 where the KH critical flow velocity $v_\mathrm{c}$ is a constant and $N(\Omega)$ is the number of vortices which have broken through the AB interface by the time rotation has been increased to the value $\Omega \geq \Omega_\mathrm{c}$.
 The dashed line has been fitted to the critical end points of the staircase pattern and provides the slope $\Delta N/\Delta \Omega = 2 \pi R_\mathrm{eff}^2/\kappa$ which yields $R_\mathrm{eff} = \sqrt {{\kappa \over {2 \pi}} {{\Delta N} \over {\Delta \Omega} } } \approx 2.5\,$mm.
 It should be compared to the cylinder radius $R = 3\,$mm.

 As seen in Fig.~\ref{KH-Steps}, the number of circulation quanta $\Delta N$ can be even or odd.
-Thus, despite the fact that the A phase is arranged to be filled with doubly-quantized vortex lines, the circulation covers the AB interface on the A-phase side as a vortex sheet which is made up of vorticity in dissociated form.
+Thus, despite the fact that the A phase is filled with doubly-quantized vortex lines, the circulation covers the AB interface on the A-phase side as a vortex sheet which is made up of single-quantum structures \cite{InterfaceVortexSheet}.
 On an average one finds that $\Delta N \approx 8$ \cite{InterfaceVortexSheet}.
 In the BAB stacking configuration, the instabilities of the two AB interfaces occur independently and randomly, but follow the same critical line.
-The scatter of the critical points in Fig.~\ref{KH-Steps} is related to the stability of the measuring conditions, \textit{i.e.} better controlled measurement procedures lead to more precise results.
-Hence the instability appears to be highly predictable, inherent fluctuations are not measured with current means, and the limitations on the measurements in Fig.~\ref{KH-Steps} seem to be caused by long-term drifts.
-These are minimized by adjusting continuously for changes in temperature and pressure.
-Moreover, instead of monitoring continuously the NMR amplitude at fixed frequency shift (as in Fig.~\ref{KH-Steps}), the precision in determining $\Delta N$ can be improved by recording the entire NMR line shape at constant rotation just before and after triggering an instability event with an incremental rotation increase by $\Delta \Omega$.
+The scatter of the critical points in Fig.~\ref{KH-Steps} is related to the stability of the measuring conditions, \textit{i.e.} temperature and pressure, while inherent fluctuations do not appear to be influential.
+Thus the precision in Fig.~\ref{KH-Steps} can be improved by recording the full NMR spectra at constant rotation just before and after triggering an instability event with an incremental rotation increase by $\Delta \Omega$ which makes it possible to correct for drifts afterwards.

 The response time of the measurement is limited by the velocity with which the information about an instability event travels to the NMR spectrometers, \textit{i.e.} by the expansion of the newly formed B-phase vortices from the AB interface to the NMR region.
 A single vortex line expands in vortex-free rotation such that it extends from the AB interface as a rectilinear line along the cylinder axis to its curved end which connects to the cylinder wall.
 The curved end precesses in spiral motion, moving away from the AB interface towards increasing counterflow.
 The velocity of the spiral motion is largely determined by that section of the vortex end which is perpendicular to the cylinder wall \cite{FlightTime}.
 Its velocity has the axial and azimuthal components